Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Multistability

 A zoomed in version of the period-nine solution is shown in Fig. \ref{fig:BasinPeriodNine}.
-In (a), The periodic points are marked by black triangles.
-Observe that basin of attraction of the period-nine solution appears to b a spiral like structure.
-In (b), a zoomed in version near one of the spiral arm is shown confirming the shrimp structure.
-In (c), we zoom in at the center of the spiral region and we still get a spiral, confirming the spiral structure of the basins.
-In (d), a zoomed in version is shown near the spiral arms showing that they are shrimp arms self repeating.
+In Fig. \ref{fig:BasinPeriodNine} (a), the periodic points are marked by black triangles.
+Observe that basin of attraction of the period-nine solution appears to be a spiral like structure.
+In Fig. \ref{fig:BasinPeriodNine} (b), a zoomed in version near one of the spiral arms is shown confirming the shrimp structure.
+In Fig. \ref{fig:BasinPeriodNine} (c), we zoom in at the center of the spiral region and we still get a spiral, confirming the spiral structure of the basins.
+In Fig. \ref{fig:BasinPeriodNine} (d), a zoomed in version is shown near the spiral arms showing that they are shrimp arms self repeating.

-The basin of attraction together with periodic points are shown in Fig. \ref{fig:BasinPeriodSix}.
-To avoid confusion, we have marked the period-nine solution by triangles and period-six solutions by circles.
+The basin of attraction together with periodic points is shown in Fig. \ref{fig:BasinPeriodSix}.
+To avoid confusion, we have marked the period-nine solutions by triangles and period-six solutions by circles.
 Observe that the periodic points sit at the center of their respective basins of attraction confirming their asymptotic stability.
-We showcase next the zoomed regions near the tip of the basin of attraction for $10<y<21$.
+Thus the period-nine and period-six solutions shown are both asymptotically stable.
+We next show the zoomed regions near the tip of the basin of attraction for $10<y<21$.

-In Fig. \ref{fig:CollageMultistable} (a), observe closed disconnected sea of period -six basins and they started to get distorted with increase in the value of $y$ near the tip. to explore the region near the tip, around $10<y<21$, observe the fractal like structure between the basins of the chaotic attractor and period-six solution with a void of divergence.
+In Fig. \ref{fig:CollageMultistable} (a), we observe a closed disconnected sea of period-six basins and they start to get distorted with increase in the value of $y$ near the tip.
+To explore the region near the tip, around $10<y<21$, observe the fractal like structure between the basins of the chaotic attractor and period-six solution with a void of divergence.